filakhtov/gentoo-use-docs/net-misc/curl.md

 It is safe to disable this flag, however it can benefit users who have data constraints.

+### ftp
+Pass the `--enable-ftp` option to the configure script.
+Enable support for the FTP (File Transfer Protocol) support to upload files to and download them from the FTP server using the `ftp://` and `ftps://` schemas.

+It is recommended to keep this flag enabled, as the FTP protocol is quite widespread.

+### gopher
+Pass the `--enable-gopher` option to the configure script.
+Enable support for Gopher - a protocol designed for distributed document search and retrieval using the `gopher://` scheme.

+This flag should normally be disabled, as Gopher is ancient and is almost dead today.

 ### http2
 Pass the `--with-nghttp2` option to the configure script.
 Modify a pkg-config `libcurl.pc` file to remove `-lnghttp2` option from a `Libs.private` keyword and append a `libnghttp2` value to a `Requires.private` keyword.
 Provides support for an HTTP/2 protocol using a `nghttp2` library.